seanspsong/CoC/VibeLog.md

-# VibeLog - Cup of Culture Development Journey
+# VibeLog - LanCards Development Journey

-A log to track the development process, vibes, achievements, and lessons learned while building Cup of Culture (CoC) - a cultural learning iOS app for international business and travel.
+A log to track the development process, vibes, achievements, and lessons learned while building LanCards - a cultural learning iOS app for international business and travel.

 ## Format
 - **Log ID**: VL#### (sequential)